 Elements is the new system Deakin is using to streamline the deposit of Deakin research into DRO.

-How Elements Works: Using appropriate search terms, Elements harvests researchers' publications from external databases such as Web of Science, Scopus, PubMed, and Repec, and notifies them of any new publications found.
+Using appropriate search terms, Elements harvests (on a weekly basis) researchers' publications from external databases such as Web of Science, Scopus, PubMed, and Repec, and notifies them of any new publications found.
 Approximately 80% of publications will be found through this approach.

 The Publications wiki contains written instructions as well as an instructional video that will take you through the process for entering your publications.